Investor Centre & Other Internet based Services Terms and Conditions

 Company means the company or other legal entity that has issued the Securities in respect of which you are registered as the legal or beneficial owner.

 Computershare means Computershare Investor Services PLC registered in England & Wales, Company No. 3498808, Registered Office: The Pavilions, Bridgwater Road, Bristol BS13 8AE.
-Computershare Investor Services PLC is authorised and regulated by the Financial Conduct Authority, Registered Office: 25 The North Colonnade, Canary Wharf, London E14 5HS, and references to Computershare includes any Group Company on whose behalf Computershare is acting as agent in providing Investor Centre to you.
+Computershare Investor Services PLC is authorised and regulated by the Financial Conduct Authority, Registered Office: 12 Endeavour Square, London, E20 1JN, and references to Computershare includes any Group Company on whose behalf Computershare is acting as agent in providing Investor Centre to you.

 Electronic Communications means as defined in section 6.

 Electronic Proxy Appointment Form means a form appointing a proxy to attend and vote at Company meetings on your behalf which is completed and submitted electronically.

 Electronic Tax Vouchers/Dividend Confirmation means a tax voucher/dividend confirmation made available to you by Computershare detailing the amount of the payment and the tax that has been deducted from each dividend or interest payment on your Securities